 Maternity leave can begin not before 6 weeks from the expected date of birth.
 The remaining leave must be taken immediately following the childbirth.
 An employee is required to take at least 14 weeks of maternity leave before resuming work.
 Any unused leave more than 14 weeks can be used by the child's father.

 Fathers caring for a child can get 2 weeks’ of paternity leave until the child reaches an age of 2.
-Paternity leave can be taken during the same time when maternity leave is taken.
-Paternity leave can be taken in 2 installments.
+Paternity leave can be taken during the same time when maternity leave is taken, and it is allowed to be taken in 2 installments.
 Each leave period can’t be less than one week.
 The father is required to furnish request at least a week before the commencement of his leave.

 After using maternity leave, both parents can also take parental leave for a maximum of 32 weeks in case of single birth or 34 weeks in other cases, until the child attains the age of 6.
 Parental leave can be divided into a maximum of 4 parts and can’t be less than 8 weeks.